-Sort of like “treat yo self” but for your dump tanks.
-The first and important thing to do before emptying your black water tank is to treat the water with sanitizer and microorganisms that break down solids and turn the contents into a slurry, which will make it pass through the pipes, valves and hoses easily.
+This is sort of like “treat yo self,” but for your dump tanks.
+The first and important thing to do before emptying your black water tank is to treat the water with sanitizer and microorganisms that break down solids and turn the contents into a slurry, which will make it pass through the pipes, valves, and hoses easily.

 There are a number of products which you can buy on Amazon, some come in liquid form and others in small packets.
 These products not only treat the water but also help keep the smell to a minimum.